+Sovereign debt securities in foreign currency

-- Question 7gd: Are foreign currency bonds of EU Member States also covered by the restrictions on uncovered short sales in sovereign debts? - Answer 7gd: Yes, the prohibition provision covers sovereign debt securities irrespective of the currency in which they are issued. - Question 7he: Could a short sale on sovereign debt be considered covered by a repo contract executed in the days following the short sale but with the same settlement date as the short sale (e.g. a spot next repo for a T+3 cash sale)? - Answer 7he: Yes, it is possible to cover a short sale by entering into a repo contract afterwards provided that: - 1/ prior to the short sale, the short seller entered into one of the arrangements with a third party under Article 13(1)(c) of the Regulation and Article 7 of the ITS (e.g. obtained an "easy to purchase sovereign debt confirmation" according to Article 7(5)); - 2/ the repo contract has an earlier or the same settlement date as the short sale, so that the delivery of the relevant sovereign debt can be effected when it is due. - Question 7if: A market operator who manages a regulated market for sovereign debt can be considered a third party in accordance with Article 8(1)(f) of ITS? - New answer 7if: Yes, a market operator can be considered a third party according to Article 8(1)(f) of ITS if:
+- Q10.7 Are foreign currency bonds of EU Member States also covered by the restrictions on uncovered short sales in sovereign debts? - A10.7 Yes, the prohibition provision covers sovereign debt securities irrespective of the currency in which they are issued.

+Covering of a short sale on sovereign debt with a repo contract

+- Q10.8 Could a short sale on sovereign debt be considered covered by a repo contract executed in the days following the short sale but with the same settlement date as the short sale (e.g. a spot next repo for a T+3 cash sale)? - A10.8 Yes, it is possible to cover a short sale by entering into a repo contract afterwards provided that:

+1/ prior to the short sale, the short seller entered into one of the arrangements with a third party under Article 13(1)(c) of the Regulation and Article 7 of the ITS (e.g. obtained an "easy to purchase sovereign debt confirmation" according to Article 7(5));

+2/ the repo contract has an earlier or the same settlement date as the short sale, so that the delivery of the relevant sovereign debt can be effected when it is due.

+Market operators considered as third parties with whom arrangements can be made Updated: 13 September 2012

-- it "is subject to the authorization or registration requirements in accordance with Union law" (Article 8 (1)(f)); - it "participates in the management of borrowing or purchasing of [...] the sovereign debt" (Article 8(2)(a)), for example by managing a repo platform (for borrowing the debt) or a cash platform (for purchasing the sovereign securities); - it is able to "provide evidence of such participation" and, "on request, to provide evidence of its ability to deliver or process the delivery of [...]sovereign debt on the dates it commits to do so to its counterparties including statistical evidence" (Article 8(2)(b)- (c)) (e.g. with official statistics of market activity)
+- Q10.9 A market operator who manages a regulated market for sovereign debt can be considered a third party in accordance with Article 8(1)(f) of ITS? - A10.9 Yes, a market operator can be considered a third party according to Article 8(1)(f) of ITS if: - it "is subject to the authorization or registration requirements in accordance with Union law" (Article 8(1)(f)); - it "participates in the management of borrowing or purchasing of [...] the sovereign debt" (Article 8(2)(a)), for example by managing a repo platform (for borrowing the debt) or a cash platform (for purchasing the sovereign securities); - it is able to "provide evidence of such participation" and, "on request, to provide evidence of its ability to deliver or process the delivery of [...] sovereign debt on the dates it commits to do so to its counterparties including statistical evidence" (Article 8(2)(b)-(c)) (e.g. with official statistics of market activity)